 Consistency and flexibility are the main reasons many join Intermodal.
 Enjoy a family atmosphere, home time and great pay.Watch the video

 Schneider Intermodal is a great choice for drivers with families.
 Our regional truck drivers get home weekly or more, while local truck drivers are home every night.
 With Schneider Intermodal, you can be there for your family; then hit the road to do the job you love.
 Plus, we offer more options when it comes to work schedules.
 So whether your life works best on a Monday-Friday shift or a Friday-Tuesday, you can find a driving schedule that works for you.

 Get ready to run — Schneider's Intermodal division is growing quickly.
 We've got a solid freight base that is continually expanding as Intermodal delivery becomes more popular (for example, over 200 customers for Chicago Intermodal alone).
 Between Fortune 500 retail shippers and medium-size manufacturers, Schneider has the freight to keep you moving year-round.
 And it's not just any freight; 75% of our Intermodal loads are drop-and-hook.

 Schneider's number one core value is Safety First and Always.
 One way we reinforce that is through our driver training practices.
-In 2012, Schneider launched two new Training Centers for Intermodal drivers.
+Schneider has two new Training Centers for Intermodal drivers.
 They are strategically located in Chicago and Los Angeles — some of the busiest railroad regions in the United States.
 The paid orientation curriculum — five days for experienced drivers, three weeks for inexperienced — includes classroom learning and in-truck training to make sure you'll be successful and safe when you hit the road.

 “I don't know too many companies that will literally show you exactly how it’s done; they’ll just send you out there.
 Schneider doesn't do that.
 They'll show you.
 They'll show you again.
 And they'll make sure that you do know and then they want you to show them again.
 Therefore, they'll feel safe and proud to say, 'Ok this is our driver.
 We stand behind his work and what he's doing because we taught him well.'”